Demand Based Pricing for Tours: A 2026 Operator Guide

 Manual collections kill margin.
 Staff time gets swallowed by balance reminders, failed card follow-up, and avoidable back-and-forth with travelers who were ready to pay but did not get a clear next step.

-Software Advice's Samba product profile notes that Samba supports scheduled installments, payment reminders, and failed-payment handling.
-That is the core automation stack most multi-day operators need.
-The job is simple.
-Remove as many manual handoffs as possible.
+Samba handles scheduled installments, payment reminders, and failed-payment retries — the core automation stack most multi-day operators need.
+The job is simple: remove as many manual handoffs as possible.

 A setup that works in practice usually follows this sequence: